Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 MOVING FROM SELF-CONTROL TO SELF-CARE

-In a bid to tackle body changes during midlife and menopause, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, or intense exercise, and moments of rebellion, emotional eating or overwhelm.
-Lisa Snowdon herself articulates this back-and-forth - a push and pull between joyful living and the urge to regain control.
+In a bid to tackle body changes during midlife and menopause, many women can find themselves toggling between episodes of self-imposed “clean eating,” intermittent fasting, calorie counting, carb restriction, or intense exercise - along with moments of rebellion, emotional eating, or overwhelm.
+Lisa Snowdon herself articulates a push and pull between wanting to enjoy life freely and feeling the pressure to rein things back in.

-This isn’t a character flaw.
-It’s what happens when your body’s needs are changing - but the tools we’re typically taught to rely on, like dietary restriction, calorie or macro control, rigid fitness routines, and sheer willpower, no longer serve us.
+This back and forth isn’t personal ‘weakness’ - it’s what happens when your body’s needs are changing but the tools we’re typically taught to rely on - things like dietary restriction, calorie or macro control, rigid fitness routines, and sheer willpower - no longer serve us.

 It’s completely understandable to want to “do something” in response to weight gain.
-But here’s the critical distinction:
+But here is what I view as the critical distinction:

-The purpose of adapting self-care isn’t to prevent weight gain out of fear - it’s to stay in relationship with a body that’s changing.
+The purpose of adapting self-care shouldn’t be to prevent weight gain out of fear - it’s to stay in relationship with a body that’s changing.

-We’re not trying to get our old bodies back.
-We’re learning how to support the body we live in now - with more nourishment, more consistency, more rest, and more compassion.
+Real self-care during this midlife is not trying to get our old bodies back or get in a battle with our bellies.
+It’s about learning how to support the body we live in now - with more nourishment, more consistency, more rest, and more compassion.

-Even then, the reality is that body shape, weight, or size may or may not change in response, even if we felt better in other ways.
+Even then, the reality is that body shape, weight, or size may or may not change in response - even if we felt better and are supporting our health in other ways.
 Genetics, food history, past dieting and weight cycling, stress levels, certain health conditions, and hormonal shifts can all influence how our bodies settle when it comes to weight, shape and size.

 From a health-first, weight-neutral perspective, weight loss is not the measure of success.
-The aim isn’t to fix your body - it’s to work with it.
-To learn how to shift from judgment to curiosity, and from managing your body to listening and meeting its needs with care and respect.
+The aim isn’t to fix or control your body, it’s to work with it - to learn how to shift from judgment to self-compassion, and from ‘managing’ your body to curiously listening to it, and meeting its needs with care and respect.

 An Intuitive Approach to Midlife Nourishment